ltngames/ltngames.github.io/src/docs/waypoints.md

   The first thing you should do is setup your waypoints, the easiest way to do this is to create a common event with your starting waypoints added via plugin command.

  ### Via Plugin Parameters (Recommended)
- This is the newest method of creating `Waypoints (v1.1)` and is by far the simplest way of getting started and creating your waypoints fast and easy.
-A new parameter `Waypoint Templates` has been added since v1.1 that allows you to setup and create your waypoints without the need of using a plugin command to do it.
+This is the most recent method for creating Waypoints (v1.1) and is by far the easiest way to get started and create waypoints quickly and effortlessly.
+A new parameter called "Waypoint Templates" has been added since v1.1, allowing you to set up and create your waypoints without the need for a plugin command.

 ![Waypoint Template](/assets/img/docs/waypoints/template.png)

- Once your waypoints are setup in the parameters you can add, unlock and lock your waypoints via plugin command by using the waypoint ID you created in the parameters.
+ Once your waypoints are configured in the parameters, you can add, unlock, or lock them via a plugin command, using the waypoint ID you created in the parameters.

 --------------------------------------------
  ### Template Method
- __Command:__ Waypoint Add TemplateID
+ __Command:__ `Waypoint Add TemplateID`

- __Eg:__
+__Example:__
  ```
  Waypoint Add wp-cabin
  Waypoint Add wp-forest